 Prof. Šipuš research interests are in the area of analysis and design of electromagnetic structures and in the area of optical communication and sensor systems.
 Related to optical communication and sensor systems prof. Šipuš worked on development of next generation optical access networks (in particular WDM-PON solution with new type of optical sources with extended resonator cavity and averaging mirror), on development of optical sensor systems for measuring vibrations, strain and temperature (in particular for high-power electrical engines), and on the analysis of nonlinear pulse propagation in optical fibers.

-Related to the analysis of microwave antennas and antenna arrays prof. Šipuš worked on modeling antenna arrays, especially conformal microstrip and waveguide arrays.
-He also worked on the modeling of spherical lens antenna, periodic electromagnetic structures (frequency selective surfaces, EBG structures, metamaterials), as well as on the analysis of electromagnetic soft and hard surfaces.
+Related to the analysis of microwave antennas and antenna arrays prof. Šipuš worked on modeling antenna arrays, especially conformal microstrip and waveguide arrays, and implantable antennas.
+He also worked on the modeling of spherical lens antenna, periodic electromagnetic structures (periodic structures with higher symmetries, metasurfaces, metamaterials, EBG structures, frequency selective surfaces), as well as on the analysis of electromagnetic soft and hard surfaces.
 In the area of numerical methods in electromagnetics, he worked on the application of the moment method to various electromagnetic problems.
 He is a co-author of an algorithm for calculating Green's functions of planar, cylindrical and spherical multilayer structures.
 He also applied the approximate boundary conditions into the analysis of different conformal periodic structures.

 Prof. Šipuš received the annual national science award in 2006 for research of conformal antennas and periodic structures.
 He is married and father of two daughters.